antiless/cleanclip-vuepress/src/index.md

 Basic features are free to use with no time restrictions.
 So you can use CleanClip's basic features permanently without paying.

 ### 💰 Can I get a refund if I'm not satisfied?
 You can request a refund within 7 days for any reason.
-Just send an email📧 to cleanclip@gokoding.com, including: [Refund Request], [Your Purchase Email], [Reason for Refund], [Any suggestions or feedback that can help me].## 🙋🏻常见问题
+Just send an email📧 to cleanclip@gokoding.com, including: [Refund Request], [Your Purchase Email], [Reason for Refund], [Any suggestions or feedback that can help me].